aprove-developers/KoAT2-Releases/README.md

 - [Z3](https://github.com/Z3Prover/z3)

 ## External Tools
+In its analysis, KoAT2 may use control-flow refinement via partial evaluation (see [here](https://aprove-developers.github.io/ComplexityMprfCfr/) for more details).
+To this end, it uses the external tool [iRankFinder](http://irankfinder.loopkiller.com:8081/).
+To use it, please install it on your system.
+However, [iRankFinder](http://irankfinder.loopkiller.com:8081/) is already included in the Docker image.

 To generate an image of the graph of an integer program, KoAT2 invokes [Graphviz](https://graphviz.org/), which has to be manually installed on the system.
 Note that when building the Docker image, the current Ubuntu binaries of [Graphviz](https://graphviz.org/) are installed.
 Thus, the resulting image already contains [Graphviz](https://graphviz.org/).

 Moreover, the Docker image also contains both [clang](https://clang.llvm.org/) and [llvm2kittel](https://github.com/s-falke/llvm2kittel) which are used to transform C programs into the input format of KoAT.